 Dick Moss, Editor, Physical Education Update

-One of the common problems when conducting group running sessions in physical education class is that there is usually a large difference in ability levels among the students.
+One of the common problems when conducting group running sessions in physical education class is that there is usually a large difference in ability levels among your students.

 The usual scenario is that your faster runners complete the run well ahead, then stand around waiting for the rest of the class to catch up.
 Your slower runners straggle in behind everyone else, feeling humiliated and demotivated.